 - NPT type D Plugs.

-- Comes with power supply and Torch.
+- Comes with a power supply and Torch.

 #3.
 Forney Easy Weld 251 budget-friendly Plasma Cutter